arcamauro/BookHaven/README.md

 We recommend to use port 8000 or 8080 (by default django uses 8000)

-For admin view of the database link http://127.0.0.1:8000/admin
-Username: tester
-Password: VutAdmin0

 To run the frontend first you have to install node.js if you don't have it:
 - https://nodejs.org/en/download/